 This course focuses on the structure of the American family and how this structure is changing as society changes.
 Major focus in on the diversity of family forms, roles in partnered relationships, and a variety of social problems associated with family life.
 The impact of political and economic systems on family life is also explored.
-Offered fall and spring.

 Prerequisite: SOC 101 or CHI 101

-SOC 218 U.S. SOCIAL PROBLEMS CREDITS: 4
+SOC 218 U.S. Social Problems

 U.S. Social Problems explores current, domestic issues through a sociological lens, taking into consideration the sociological imagination, and exploring the constructivist approach to the study of conditions.
 Moreover, students will complete service to the community in order to experience first-hand work being done on the local level to combat issues such as poverty and addiction.
-Offered fall.
-Prerequisite: SOC 101
+Perequisite:SOC 101 Offered fall